bc-web-apps/syllabus/README.md

 10. Building
 11. Demo

-### API Lab:
-Using your unique credentials and an API developmenet enviroment (see [Postman](https://www.getpostman.com/)), you will complete weekly assignments interacting with a production API.
-Activities will also include basic CRUD operations and the eventual integration into your project.
-This will provide a solud foundation for introducing restful API's and database standards.

 ## 1. HTTP Requests + GitHub
 Objective: Understand the basic types of web requests used to communicate and how they differ.
 By the conclusion of this section, students will be able to differentiate between different HTTP requests and formulate their own based on given criteria.